sagizty/sagizty/README.md

 CVPD group at Bioinformatics Institute (BII), Agency for Science, Technology and Research (A*STAR), Singapore

-Beijing Advanced Innovation Center for Biomedical Engineering, School of Biological Science and Medical Engineering, Beihang University, China
+School of Biological Science and Medical Engineering, Beihang University, China

 - 😄 Reviewer duties: IEEE JBHI